-NOTE: Check chain tension using instructions in the "Service and Adjustment" section.
+NOTE: Check chain tension using instructions in the Service and Adjustment Section:

-- · Before first use. - · After 1 minute of operation.
+- Before first use. - After 1 minute of operation.

-TO START ENGINE (Fig. 20 & 21)

-COLD ENGINE START AND WARM ENGINE START AFTER RUNNING OUT OF FUEL
+BASIC STARTING PROCEDURE (Fig. 10 & 11) COLD ENGINE/WARM ENGINE AFTER RUNNING OUT OF FUEL

-- Fuel engine with 40:1 fuel mix (3.2 oz. to 1 gal. gas). - Fill bar oil tank with bar oil.
-Your saw will use approximately one tank of bar oil for each tank of fuel mix. - Turn on ignition by moving on/stop switch to the "On" position. - Actuate choke by pulling blue choke knob fully out.
+- Fuel engine with 40:1 fuel mix. - Fill bar oil tank with bar oil.
+Your saw will use approximately one tank of bar oil for each tank of fuel mix. - Prime engine by pressing primer bulb six times.
+Turn on ignition by moving on/stop switch to the "ON" position. - Actuate choke by pulling blue choke knob fully out.
 Then set the saw on the ground.
 Grip the front handle with your left hand and place your right foot through the opening in the rear handle. - Set fast idle by depressing the throttle lock with your right hand.
 Then squeeze throttle trigger and hold.
-With your forefinger, press the fast idle lock and hold.
-Next, release the throttle trigger. - IFTHROTTLETRIGGER IS SQUEEZED ACCIDENTAL-LY DURING STARTING IT WILL BE NECESSARY TO RESET THE FAST IDLE LOCK.
+With your thumb, press the fast idle lock down and hold.
+Next, release the throttle trigger. - IF THROTTLE TRIGGER IS SQUEEZED ACCIDEN-TALLY DURING STARTING IT WILL BE NECES-SARY TO RESET THE FAST IDLE LOCK.

 NOTE: When pulling the starter rope, do not use the full extent of the rope as this can cause the rope to break.
-Do not let the starter snap back, hold the handle and let the rope rewind slowly.
+Do not let the starter snap back hold the handle and let the rope rewind slowly.

 - Pull starter rope handle with your right hand until the engine attempts to start.
 Then push the blue choke knob in to the partial position.
-Resume pulling handle until engine starts. - Above 40 degrees, allow engine to run for approximately 5 seconds, push the choke knob in to the "Off" position, then squeeze and release throttle trigger to allow engine to idle. - Below 40 degrees, allow engine to warm up 30 seconds 1 minute with choke at partial position.
-Push choke knob in to the "Off" position, then squeeze and release throttle trigger to allow engine to idle. - To stop engine, move on/stop switch to the "Stop" position.
+Resume pulling handle until engine starts. - Above 40 degrees, allow engine to run for approximately 5 seconds, push the choke knob in to the OFF position, then squeeze and release throttle trigger to allow engine to idle. - Below 40 degrees, allow engine to warm up 30 seconds - 1 minute with choke at partial position.
+Push choke knob in to the OFF position, then squeeze and release throttle trigger to allow engine to idle. - To stop engine, move on/stop switch to the "STOP" position.